SnowyMouse/chimera/README.md

 ## FAQ

 ### Will Chimera run on my system?
+Short answer: If your PC is semi-recent and uses Windows 7 or newer, it'll work.
-Chimera isn't too taxing, especially on modern systems, but it can make Halo harder to run if you're on very ancient hardware.
+Note that Chimera isn't too taxing, especially on modern systems, but it can make Halo harder to run if you're on very ancient hardware.

-There are the hard requirements:
+Long answer: There are the hard requirements:

 - OS (if on Windows): Windows 7 or newer
 - Wine (if on Linux): Wine 4.0 or newer\*